codessintheclassroom/classroom-material/workshop1/03-connecting-the-api.md

 ### Context

+As discussed in the previous section, a SPA is a single-page application, where all of the behaviours of the user interface are defined in the frontend.
+In order to fetch data (like the list of animals available for adoption), store data (such as a description of a new animal) and perform useful actions (like submitting a request to adopt an animal!) a SPA will typically talk to an API (Application Programming Interface).

+In the abstract, an API is an interface which defines how two or more computer systems can interact.
+Concretely, an API can be a service which accepts requests from clients ("API clients") to retrieve, store, and modify data which is exposed through the API.

+We're going set up our SPA as a client for a backend service (the API) which speaks HTTP, the protocol of the web.
+The SPA will request data on available animals from the API by making HTTP requests to the backend.

-Luckily for you, the backend service (the API) already exists!
+Luckily for you, the backend service already exists!
 You'll be wiring up the code you've already written so that it pulls data from the API instead of using the dummy data (`mockedPets`) you created in the previous step.

 The API is described by the [API specification], and is hosted at: